dradtke/blog/content/post/gtk-giphy.md

 }
 {{</highlight>}}

-Note that we define the constructor to accept an instance of our `Application`.
+Note that we define the constructor to accept an instance of our `Application`, through which we'll be able to reference any available global state.

 The `Object(...)` line is a little weird for those unfamiliar with GObject and Vala, but the short of it is that it's Vala's syntax for assigning multiple properties at